abhinav9558/Gabe-DAE-6MonthProjects/learning/readme.md

-# MISP Integration
+# How do I inetegrate MISP with Wazuh?

+`MISP` is short for `Malware Information Sharing Platform` and when paired with a `SIEM (Security Information and Event Manager)` software we can match already caught IoCs from other individuals to the events occuring on our monitored computer systems.

+The SIEM software being used is `Wazuh` which is a free and open source program that when installed will allow us to have a manager and a series of endpoints that are installed on the machines we want to protect.
+The version of Wazuh we are using can also be setup with `docker-desktop` as a container so when we open docker-desktop it should allow us to open both technologies at the same time.

+When MISP is paired with Wazuh it will enrich the logs we are already receiving and will save me time from having to manually look up the information.

-Since I am using `docker-desktop` I will use `MISP-Docker` which is readily available at `https://github.com/misp/misp-docker` then navigating to the generated directory.
+Since I am using `docker-desktop` already it is best to use `MISP-Docker` which is readily available at `https://github.com/misp/misp-docker` then navigating to the generated directory.

 ```bash
 cd Desktop